ndenStanford/ml-mesh/projects/keywords/compile/README.md

     --env IO_OUTPATH=$CONTAINER_VOLUME_DIR \
     --env-file $PATH_TO_REPOSITORY/projects/keywords/compile/config/dev.env \
     --mount type=volume,source=workflow-volume,target=$CONTAINER_VOLUME_DIR \
-    --device /dev/neuron0 \
-    -t 063759612765.dkr.ecr.us-east-1.amazonaws.com/keywords-compile:seb-development \
+    -t 063759612765.dkr.ecr.us-east-1.amazonaws.com/keywords-compile:latest \
     python -m src.upload_compiled_model
   ```

   - Note: If the `--env-file` command is omitted in the above steps,
-    the pipeline will fall back on the file `dev.env` file that was copied into the image at build time.
+    the pipeline will fall back on the default values defined in the `settings.py` file.
   - Note: The `volume` mount command `--mount type=volume,source=...` will create a docker volume
     named `workflow-volume` on your machine.
 Follow the docker docs to remove it to unblock repeated downloads when re-running the first component